AppAndFlow/express-static-files-manager/README.md

 ## Github credentials

 If your repository is private, make sure to either idealy set your SSH key on your hosting machine or alternately set `githubUsername` and `githubPassword`.
 You can also use a github access token for the `githubPassword`.
 If you take this path, you could also setup a bot with limited access rights.

+## Disclaimer

+This is still in early stage development.
+Not production ready.
+Use it at your own risks.